dcowgill/thrift-compat/README.md

     <b>dcowgill/thrift-compat</b>

-    verifies some forward and backward compatibility properties of the thrift protocol, in multiple languages, with a focus on properties that are not made explicit in the thrift docs
+    Verifies some forward and backward compatibility properties of the thrift protocol, in multiple languages, with a focus on properties that are not made explicit in the thrift docs.

     N.B. uses thrift 0.11.0

-    <b>why</b>
+    <b>Why</b>

-    • can you add values to or remove values from an enum? what about unions? googling is surprisingly unhelpful
+    • Can you add values to or remove values from an enum? what about unions?
+Googling is surprisingly unhelpful.

-    • generated thrift clients in different languages behave differently, so it's dangerous assume based on any one
+    • Generated thrift clients in various languages sometimes behave differently, so it's dangerous to make assumptions based on any single one.

-    <b>installation</b>
+    <b>Installation</b>

-    first: <a href="https://golang.org/dl/">install go</a> if you don't have it
+    First: <a href="https://golang.org/dl/">install go</a> if you don't have it.

     $ go get github.com/dcowgill/thrift-compat
     $ cd $GOPATH/github.com/dcowgill/thrift-compat
     $ make

-    <b>language support</b>
+    <b>Language Support</b>

-    just go and ruby for now
+    Just Go and Ruby for now.

-    <b>conclusions</b>
+    <b>Conclusions</b>

-    assuming the normal rules of thrift compatibility are obeyed, like not reusing a numbered field
+    Assuming the normal rules of thrift compatibility are obeyed, such as not reusing a numbered field:

-    • forward compatible (vN+1 can read vN): adding to enums, unions
+    • forward compatible (version N+1 can read version N): adding to enums, unions
+      <strike>removing from enums or unions</strike>

-    • backward compatible (vN can read vN+1): removing from enums, unions
+    • backward compatible (version N can read version N+1):
+      <strike>adding to enums or unions</strike>
+      removing from enums or unions

+    In other words, modifying enums or unions is generally
+    <i>not</i> a compatible change.

-    note that this differs from the usual thrift promise, where adding fields to a thing is typically ok
+    Note that this differs from the usual thrift promise, where adding fields to a thing is typically ok.

-    also note:
+    Also note:

-    the generated go client will not raise errors when decoding a value that uses a non-existent union field or a non-existent enum value, so extra care must be taken to validate decoded objects
+    The generated go client will not raise errors when decoding a value that uses a non-existent union field or a non-existent enum value, so extra care must be taken to validate decoded objects.

 </pre>